ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

      *Fitness app*

      * Conceptualized and designed a dynamic and user-centric online fitness tracking website, leveraging expertise in human-computer interaction principles.
+     * Spearheaded the refinement of the website's design through meticulous attention to detail.
      * Collaborated closely with developers and stakeholders to transform design concepts into functional web pages, ensuring seamless integration of design and functionality.
-     * Spearheaded the refinement of the website's design through meticulous attention to detail.
-     * Conducted usability testing and gathered user feedback to iteratively refine the website's design, resulting in improved user satisfaction and engagement.
+     * Skillfully gathered and analyzed user feedback to iteratively refine the website's design, resulting in improved user satisfaction and engagement.
-     * Collaborated with content creators to ensure that the website's content was well-organized and effectively presented, contributing to a cohesive user journey.
-     * Skillfully gathered and analyzed user feedback, translating insights into actionable design enhancements.
      * Upheld a user-centered design philosophy, prioritizing user needs and preferences throughout the iterative design process.